 The Iranian Supreme Court ruled on Dec.
 5, 2017 to uphold Jalali’s death sentence for espionage.
 Less than two weeks later, state television aired what appeared to be a forced confession, which was recorded while he was being held in solitary confinement under extreme duress.

 As of January 2018, a branch of the Iranian Supreme Court was reviewing the death sentence.

-Garrett Nada, managing editor of The Iran Primer at the U.S. Institute of Peace, and Nicholas Cappuccino, a research assistant at the Woodrow Wilson International Center for Scholars, contributed to this roundup.
+Garrett Nada, managing editor of The Iran Primer at the U.S. Institute of Peace, along with Nicholas Cappuccino and Maana Azar-Chehr, research assistants at the Woodrow Wilson International Center for Scholars, and John Caves, a research assistant at the U.S. Institute of Peace, contributed to this roundup.